 AJ Bell features

 AJ Bell’s SIPP is pretty standard.
-It has some investment ideas to help you make your mind up, but you’re also totally free to go ahead and pick some without supervision.
+It has some investment ideas to help you make up your mind, but you’re also totally free to go ahead and pick some without supervision.

 Best SIPP for larger pension pots: interactive investor